chopra-yuvraj/task-manager-cli-java-csv/README.md

 > **"Sometimes the best tool is the simplest one."**

-A lightweight command-line task manager that does exactly what you need without the bloat.
 Built by a student, for students (and anyone who values simplicity).

 ---

-## 🚀 Why Task Manager CLI?
+## Why Task Manager CLI?

-During my B.Tech studies at VIT, I got tired of complex task management apps that took longer to set up than actually doing the tasks.
+While studying technology at VIT, I grew tired of complex task management apps that took longer to set up than actually completing the tasks.
 This CLI tool is my answer to that frustration - a **no-nonsense, lightning-fast command-line interface** that manages your tasks and gets out of your way.

-### ✨ Key Features
+### Key Features

-🎯 **Four Simple Commands** - Add, List, Complete, Delete.
+**Four Simple Commands** - Add, List, Complete, Delete.
 That's it.
-⚡ **Blazing Fast** - From thought to task in under 2 seconds
-📁 **Local Storage** - Your data stays yours (CSV format)
+**Local Storage** - Your data stays yours (CSV format)
-🔒 **Zero Dependencies** - Pure Java, no external libraries
-🎨 **Smart Prioritization** - HIGH, MEDIUM, LOW priority levels
+**Smart Prioritisation** - HIGH, MEDIUM, LOW priority levels
-📅 **Due Date Tracking** - Never miss deadlines again
+**Due Date Tracking** - Never miss deadlines again
-💻 **Cross Platform** - Works on Windows, macOS, and Linux
+**Cross Platform** - Works on Windows, macOS, and Linux

 ---